jayliew/YelpClient/README.md

 - [Starter project](https://github.com/jayliew/ios_yelp_swift) was not yet converted to Swift 3.
 I spent about an hour trying to convert it.
 The singleton has been implemented in an improved way.

+- Switch states from Filters View Controller wasn't being saved.
+As soon as the user navigates back to the main / Business View Controller, his/her previous filters selected would be lost.
+I did end up adding an additional protocol to pass the switch states back to the main VC.

 ## License

 [www.jayliew.com](http://www.jayliew.com)